 Strawberries are one of the most beloved fruits in this house and it's not hard to see why.
 With these stuffed strawberries we take a fruit that's great on its own and give it an upscale treatment.

-Cheesecake is incredible and these cheesecake filled strawberries dipped in chocolate couldn't be any easier to make.
-Some times I don't even stuff the berries, and just use the cream cheese as a dip!
-Whatever it takes to get it in your mouth, right? 😉
+Cheesecake is incredible and these cheesecake-filled strawberries dipped in chocolate couldn't be any easier to make.
+Sometimes I don't even stuff the berries, and just use the cream cheese as a dip!

 I only make this cheesecake stuffed strawberries recipe a few times a year because I cannot stop myself from eating them by the dozen.
 They're irresistibly good!